mattwigway/indicatrix.org-old/_posts/2011-04-02-plug-google-fusion-tables.md

 - maps
 ---

 Google Fusion Tables is a fairly new service many may not have heard of: it lets you manage large tabular datasets in the cloud, using Google's infrastructure.
 You can then visualize that data in a variety of ways, including a Google Map.
 The coolest feature in my mind is the ability to geocode addresses to a map on the fly.
-There are lots of datasets out there that, rather than providing a mappable latitude and longitude, provide an address column (or street, city, state, &c., which is easily turned into an address column using the concatenate function of your favorite spreadsheet)&emdash;many of the datasets on [DataSF](http://datasf.org) are like this, as are many others.
+There are lots of datasets out there that, rather than providing a mappable latitude and longitude, provide an address column (or street, city, state, &c., which is easily turned into an address column using the concatenate function of your favorite spreadsheet)--many of the datasets on [DataSF](http://datasf.org) are like this, as are many others.

 Here's Google Research's official announcement: [http://googleresearch.blogspot.com/2009/06/google-fusion-tables.html](http://googleresearch.blogspot.com/2009/06/google-fusion-tables.html)